-Most design studios make their primary money by work that supports a global consumer economy which encourages many of the problems above, rather than solving them.
-Talented designers create marketing campaigns promoting the idea that a fancier car, a bigger house, high heeled shoes, celebrity-endorsed lipstick, more cable channels or luxurious vacations will deliver what we want and need in life.
+Most design studios make their primary money through work that supports the global consumer economy — an economy that encourages many of the problems above, rather than solving them.
+Graphic design is part of the commercial marketing industry.
+Talented designers create marketing campaigns promoting the idea that a newer car, celebrity-endorsed lipstick, granite kitchen counters, a cell phone upgrade, or luxurious vacations will deliver what we want and need in life.
 But this has created an unhealthy culture of irresponsible excess.

-Many designers describe mixed feelings about whether their core client work is truly good for the world, and so, separate from their client work, they donate 5–10% of their efforts to charity, “giving back”.
-Emrys challenges this flawed model, working to simply have 100% of Rocketday’s work uncompromised in its support of a healthier world, while also profitable.
+Many individual designers and companies describe mixed feelings about whether their core client work is truly good for the world, and so, separate from their client work, they donate 5–10% of their efforts to charity, “giving back”.
+Emrys Damon Miller challenges this flawed model.

 Available as a 1 hour classroom visit;